balt-dev/pancake/README.txt

     Immediately halts the program.
 - drop X
 	Empties the register.
+- debug
+	Prints out the current state of the interpreter to stderr.
+	May do nothing on platforms where there is none.
 - *...
     A comment.
 Lasts until the end of the line.